The geometric control of boundary-catalytic branching processes: Results

 As the number of diffusing particles and thus the dimension of the configuration space randomly change in time, a probabilistic description of branching processes requires elaborate mathematical tools such as measure-valued stochastic processes (or superprocesses) and nonlinear PDEs \cite{LeGall,Dynkin,Englander04,Morters05,Englander07}.
-In turn, the population size $N(t|\x)$ still admits the linear PDE description via the diffusion equation with Robin boundary condition
+In turn, the mean population size $N(t|\x)$ still admits the linear PDE description via the diffusion equation with Robin boundary condition,

 with the initial condition $N(0|\x) = 1$.
 Here $\partial_n$ is the normal derivative oriented outward the domain $\Omega$, $\Delta$ is the Laplace operator governing the diffusion dynamics, and $q(\x)$ is the piecewise-constant function: $q(\x) = q_{\a}$ on the absorbing region $\Gamma_{\a}$, $q(\x) = 0$ on the reflecting region $\Gamma_{\r}$, and $q(\x) = -q_{\c}$ on the catalytic region $\Gamma_{\c}$.
 The {\it negative} parameter $-q_{\c}$ in the Robin boundary condition incorporates the catalytic effect of $\Gamma_{\c}$, which plays the role of a source of particles that are released into the bulk after branching.
 In fact, the left-hand side of Eq. (\ref{eq:N_PDE_BC}) is the net diffusive flux {\it to} the bulk, which is set to be equal to the flux of created particles, the latter being proportional to $N(t|\x)$.
-The presence of the negative parameter $-q_{\c}$ makes the crucial difference from the conventional analysis of the survival probability that admits the same PDE and characterizes first-passage times, target search problems, and diffusion-controlled reactions in reactive media \cite{Redner,Krapivsky,Murrey,Schuss,Metzler,Lindenberg,Galanti16,Grebenkov,Bray13,Bressloff13,Benichou14,Levernier19,Grebenkov23n}.
-In this study, we aim at answering how the geometric configuration of absorbing and catalytic regions controls the long-time behavior of the population size $N(t|\x)$.
-We will treat separately the cases of bounded and unbounded environments.
+The PDE description (\ref{eq:N_PDE}) in the purely catalytic case (i.e., $\pa = \Gamma_{\c}$) was rigorously established in \cite{DelGross76} for polygonal bounded domains but its extension to our mixed setting with a piecewise constant rate $q(\x)$, other domains and higher dimensions seems to be straightforward.
+Moreover, as branching and absorption events occur exclusively on the boundary, we expect that ordinary diffusion can be replaced by a general Markov process governed by a second-order elliptic operator, in which case the diffusion equation (\ref{eq:N_PDE_diff}) has to be substituted by the backward Fokker-Planck (or Kolmogorov) equation.
+A mathematical justification of such an extension and the analysis of its consequences are beyond the scope of this paper.